jekyll-one-org/j1-template/_support/curated/netlify/j1-template.md

 ![Screenshot](https://jekyll.one/starter-screenshot.jpg)

-Jekyll One Template - Create powerful modern static websites.
+Jekyll One Theme - Create powerful modern static websites.

 * Fully Responsive.
-J1 Template supports modern web browsers on all devices for best results on PCs, Tablets, and SmartPhones.
+J1 Theme supports modern web browsers on all devices for best results on PCs, Tablets, and SmartPhones.
 * Full Bootstpap V4 support.
 Current Technology and Design.
 Excellent performance running desktop and mobile websites.
 Use Jekyll One to